Leo Heinrichs: Legacy

 After a Solemn High Mass of Requiem in Denver, Heinrichs' body was transported by rail to St. Bonaventure Monastery in Paterson, New Jersey.
 Thousands of people attended the wake and mass.
 He was buried in Totowa, New Jersey's Holy Sepulchre Roman Catholic Cemetery.

-Alia admitted that he has been in Chicago, St. Louis, and other eastern cities but disclaimed any knowledge or connection with anarchists in any of these cities.
-No anarchist literature was found in his room.
-He gave different explanations for the attack.
-Michele Presutto notes that the murder occurred at a time of anti-anarchism and anti-Italian prejudice.
-Presutto attributes Alia's anti-clericalism to a rivalry between the Catholic and Waldensian churches in Sicily.
+Alia admitted that he had been in Chicago, St. Louis, and other eastern cities but disclaimed any knowledge or connection with anarchists in any of these cities.
+No anarchist literature was found in his room, and he gave several contradictory explanations for his actions.
+Michele Presutto notes that the murder occurred at a time of anti-Marxism, anti-anarchism, and anti-Italian sentiment, but he attributes the roots of Alia's anti-clericalism to the rivalry between the Catholic priesthood and Waldensian Protestant missionaries in Sicily.
 In the wake of the widely reported murder of Heinrichs and the attempted assassination of Chicago Chief of Police George M. Shippy, there was a crackdown on anarchists, with police departments in larger cities seeking to identify and restrain them.
-Secretary of Commerce and Labor Oscar Straus ordered immigration inspectors to work closely with local police and the United States Secret Service to find, arrest and deport immigrants with Anarchist political beliefs under the terms of the Anarchist Exclusion Act.
+Secretary of Commerce and Labor Oscar Straus ordered immigration inspectors to work closely with local police and the United States Secret Service to find, arrest and deport immigrants with Anarchist beliefs under the terms of the Anarchist Exclusion Act.

 Heinrichs's cause for beatification was opened in 1938, and his grave continues to be visited by pilgrims.

 Ten years after Heinrichs' death, a Franciscan school in his former posting of Croghan was named the Father Leo Memorial School.
 (The school having closed, the building is now the American Maple Museum.)

 In his native city of Erkelenz, there is a street named for Leo Heinrichs.